 Green Building Materials

 Bamboo is increasingly being used for flooring.
 It only takes about three years to mature whereas trees commonly used for hardwood flooring can take fifty to one hundred years to mature.
-This makes bamboo a much more environmentally sustainable choice.
+This makes bamboo flooring a much more environmentally sustainable choice.

 Cork is a commonly used green flooring material.
 Cork is actually harvested from tree bark, keeping trees from having to be cut down.
 Tree bark takes approximately three years to regrow.
 Cork is also a good building material because it is anti-microbial and hypoallergenic.